teamhanko/hanko/frontend/elements/README.md

 ##### Attributes

+- `prefilled-email` Used to prefill the email input field.
 - `lang` Used to specify the language of the content within the element.
 See [Translations](#translations).
 - `experimental` A space-separated list of experimental features to be enabled.
   See [experimental features](#experimental-features).